 Open-source Anonymous Email Forwarding

-Please Note: The free plan is currently limited to a total of 20 active UUID aliases at a shared domain (e.g. @anonaddy.me).
+Please Note: The free plan is currently limited to a total of 20 active shared domain aliases (e.g. *@anonaddy.me).
 You can still create unlimited standard aliases for free by giving out firstname.lastname@example.org as your email address, the browser extension is not required to create these type of aliases.

 To use this extension you first need to register (https://app.anonaddy.com/register) an account with AnonAddy (it's free), then you can generate an API token on the settings page.